aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 * **Provide great performance and responsivity**<br/>TLS/SSL is rapidly becoming ubiquitious, in part due to advances in performance and responsivity.
 Naturally, people always appreciate speed, but costs are also important.
 Even small inefficiencies and overhead in s2n can become significant when multiplied by billions of users and quintillions of sessions.
 * **Stay humble and stick to facts**<br/>s2n operates in a security critical space.
 Even with the most precautionary development methods it is impossible to guarantee the absence of defects.
 A subtle one-byte error on a single line may still cause problems.
 Boasting about security practices is destined to backfire and mis-lead.
 As opinions can differ on security best practises, sometimes in contradictory ways, we should be guided by facts and measurable data.

+When weighing up difficult implementation trade-offs our ordered priorities are: 1.
+Security, 2.
+Readability 3.
+Ease of use, and 4.
+Performance.

 ## Coding style and conventions

 Per our tenets, an important goal is to reduce the cognitive load required to